 The user should also be in position to receive the feedback confirming or denying the request.
 The denied request should be attached with the recommended free time slots that can be availed to him.

-The user should also be in position to receive reminder messages about the scheduled laboratory prior to his laboratory.
+The user should also be in position to receive reminder messages about the scheduled laboratory prior to his laboratory if he/she so wishes.

+The lab administrator has the following application user characteristics;

+The administrator should configure the application to support given interactive lab for sms scheduling before the students start the actual scheduling.

+The administrator should be able to view history and a statistical review of the application, observing the message sent by the user and the response of the application.

+The administrator should be in position to view the error messages that are sent to the users when the messages sents are wrongly formatted.

 2.4 System Quality Attributes

 2.4.1 Performance

 The system will schedule experiments for one user at a time.
 It will work on a ‘first come first served’ basis under the assumption that not more than one user will send an SMS to the system.
 There will be a difference of at least one second between the text messages received from the various users.
+It will also require configuration from the lab administrator before it is used.

 2.4.2 Accessibility

-The system will be accessed by any student who has a mobile phone and has registered online with iLabs@MAK.
+The system will be accessed by any student who has a mobile phone and has registered online with iLabs@MAK service broker.
+The system is also being designed to support interactive iLabs that are deployed in other universities.
+Documentation of the system and manuals are to be provided so as to ease the setting up of the system.

 2.4.3 Affordability

-Every user will incur a certain cost depending on his/her mobile network when sending messages to schedule an experiment.
+Every user will incur a certain cost depending on his/her mobile network service provider tarrifs when sending messages to schedule an experiment.

 2.4.4 Security

-The system uses passwords to ensure that different users are unable to make reservations for other people unless they know their passwords.
+The system uses usernames to ensure that different users are unable to make reservations for other people unless they know their passwords.

+The application dashboard is designed to be accessed only by administrators authorized to mange users in uss.
+In this way, not all users will be authorized to access the dashboard.

 2.4.5 Usability

 The system will be simple for every student to use given that they know the format of the messages depending on the functions they require the system to provide.

+The application dashboard has been designed with the concept of human computer interactions and computer user expirence in mind.
+It has been designed with similar concepts of the ISA.

 2.4.6 Portability